• Skip to primary navigation

 • Combine and heat both oils together. (see notes)

-• Saute the crushed ginger and garlic for about 1 minute.
+• Saute the garlic and ginger paste for 1 minute.

-• Add the marinade after approximately 10 minutes and simmer the mixture on low heat for 15-20 minutes.
+• Add the marinade and simmer the mixture on low heat for another 10 minutes.

-• Uncover and cook on high till all the liquid evaporates, frying for a few minutes at the end till the meat is a medium to dark brown.
+• Uncover and cook on high till all the liquid evaporates, sauteing for a few minutes at the end till the meat is a medium to dark brown.

 Gochujang Sauce